aarmijo/custom_components/README.md

 * kd (Optional): Set PID parameter, d control value.
 * pwm (Optional): Set period time for pwm signal in seconds.
 If it's not set, pwm is disabled.
 * autotune (Optional): Choose a string for autotune settings.
 If it's not set autotune is disabled.
-* pwm_cycle_type (Optional): Choose the pwm cycle logic.
-Set 'variable' (default value) if you want each pwm time on / off to be variable depending on control output.
-Set 'fixed' if you want each time on + off to be fixed.

 tuning_rules | Kp_divisor, Ki_divisor, Kd_divisor
 ------------ | -------------